asawaric/Newbie/Git_Help/08_UsingBranches.md

 **1] Create isolated development environments within a single repository**

 git branch command lets you create, list, rename, and delete branches.
-It's a general purpose branch administration tool; a way to request a brand new working directory, staging are,and project hisotry.
+It's a general purpose branch administration tool; a way to request a brand new working directory, staging area, and project hisotry.

 ==================================